What to Pack for the Ride

 Here are a couple vital items that may not seem obvious at first, but...

 If you are riding clip-in pedals, please double-triple-extra check that you have packed your bike shoes.
 Every single trip someone forgets them, and...

 There will be a couple opportunities to go on SHORT, fun, night-time rides to dinner.
 (If you don't want to pedal to dinner we are happy to give you a lift).
 If you are pedaling at night (or even think you MIGHT) you MUST have some lights on your bike.
 At the MINIMUM that means a blinking red light in the rear and a blinking white light up front.

 On our first day in Miami we'll be meeting at our hotel's lovely rooftop pool for some drinks and snacks.
 Details here.

-Pack some warm-weather clothing in your carry-on bag so you don't have to wear your winter coat poolside if your hotel room isn't quite ready yet.
+Pack some poolside clothing in your carry-on bag so you don't have to wear your winter coat if your hotel room isn't quite ready yet.